BlaiseBaptist/MTG-AI/README.md

 # Magic the Gathering AI
 I made a model that guesses the mana value of Magic the Gathering (MTG) cards based on their text.
 ## MTG cards
 This is a MTG card

-The red cicle show the mana value of the card.
+The red circle show the mana value of the card.
 The AI can not see this

 The green box shows the text of the card.
 The AI can see this